tanakamasayuki/ESP32SyncKit/SPEC.md

 - RAII: ctor creates the FreeRTOS resource, dtor deletes it (except Notify, which has no RTOS object).
 On creation failure, keep handle null; methods return false and log.
 - Copy is disallowed.
 Move is allowed; moved-from instances clear their handles.
 - For global/static use, consider lazy creation on first use to avoid static-init ordering issues before FreeRTOS is fully up.
+- Default to dynamic creation (`xQueueCreate` / `xSemaphoreCreate*`).
+Static variants are optional for heap-avoidance use cases.

 ### 5.1 Queue<T>
 Typed queue with ISR auto-detection.